 - What will I need to carry on the day?

 Carry a back or waist/hip pack with sufficient room for food and drink to be consumed between checkpoints (and maybe beyond – if you get lost.)
-There are 8 checkpoints along the route with plenty of hot & cold drinks, sandwiches, crisps, cakes & snacks.
-A hot bacon or sausage sandwich is available at the first 2 checkpoints.
+There are 6 checkpoints along the route with plenty of hot & cold drinks, sandwiches, crisps, cakes & snacks.
+A hot bacon or sausage sandwich is available at the first checkpoint.
 Your bottle can be refilled at these service points.
 We have an experienced support team who will make sure you are fed & cheered on throughout the day.

 You are required to bring with you at least one 500ml refillable water bottle.

 PLEASE NOTE: WE DO NOT ISSUE PLASTIC BOTTLES OF WATER AT CHECKPOINTS BUT WE WILL HAPPILY REFILL ANY WATER BOTTLE FOR YOU.
 Remember the first checkpoint is at around 11 miles.

 We plan long and hard towards walk day….it is not possible to postpone the walk simply because of inclement weather.
 We still walk; watch the weather & pack rain wear accordingly.
 Pack sun cream if it’s going to be sunny.